-One-year-olds are really hard to buy for.
-They are too big for “baby” toys, but too small for “toddler” toys.
-So what are the best gifts for One-year-olds?
+Buying gifts for 1-year-old children can be really hard!
+They are too big for “baby” toys but too small for “toddler” toys.
+So what are the best gifts for 1-year-old kids?
 Here are my picks!

 1) Ball Pit

 Sam of Thrive 360 Living made a brilliant ball pit from an inflatable pool.
 My friend Katie stole her idea at Christmas.
 The instant her son (13 months old) saw it, he literally threw himself into it.
 He barely got out for the next three days.

 This also led to Katie’s own stroke of genius: a crib ball pit!
 The kids thought this was pretty awesome.

 Xylophones are everywhere, but this one from Etsy stands out because of its cool shape.
 Babies will love creating music with a stirring motion, and you will love that this thing can double as art on your shelf.

 These are pricier gifts (I’m looking at YOU, Grandma), but the quality of the Corolle dolls is unbeatable.
 Kids love to play with the eyeballs on the dolls- they open and close.
 And they are fun to feed and rock like babies.
 These are great toys that grow with kids as they age!

 I like this stacker because babies can stack the shapes by colour, shape OR size.
 We have a stacker by a brand that I’ll call Prisher Frice, which is angled so that there is ONE right way to get those darn rings on.
 My kids lose interest in that quickly.
 Bonus: this is pretty enough that you don’t have to put it away.
-It’s not mess – it’s decorative!
+It’s not a mess – it’s decorative!

 I bought these years ago, and both of my kids LOVE them.
 When you press the chick, it peeps.
 And one-year-olds LOVE putting things into other things and taking them out again.
 For my Canadian friends, the link above brings up a ridiculous priced product.
 Use this one instead – Peek N Peep Eggs